mkcr-innovations/integration-app-client/client/docs/CreateIntegrationDto.md

 `func (o *CreateIntegrationDto) HasArchivedAt() bool`

 HasArchivedAt returns a boolean if a field has been set.

+### GetConnectorVersion

+`func (o *CreateIntegrationDto) GetConnectorVersion() string`

+GetConnectorVersion returns the ConnectorVersion field if non-nil, zero value otherwise.

+### GetConnectorVersionOk

+`func (o *CreateIntegrationDto) GetConnectorVersionOk() (*string, bool)`

+GetConnectorVersionOk returns a tuple with the ConnectorVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectorVersion

+`func (o *CreateIntegrationDto) SetConnectorVersion(v string)`

+SetConnectorVersion sets ConnectorVersion field to given value.

+### HasConnectorVersion

+`func (o *CreateIntegrationDto) HasConnectorVersion() bool`

+HasConnectorVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)